If you have been told your course is restarting face-to-face teaching from 8 March, then yes, you should return to halls.

-Yes, we do have rooms available for January.
-But be aware that, due to the current national lockdown, government guidance states that you should, if you can, stay where you are, whether that be here in halls, or at your home address.
+Yes, we do have rooms available.
+But be aware that, due to the current national lockdown, Government guidance states that you should, if you can, stay where you are, whether that be here in halls, or at your home address, unless your course is returning to face-to-face teaching from 8 March.
 However, if you need to move in, you can.
 But please be aware that you are not permitted to move between households at this time and so if you move in, you will need to stay at the halls.

-Rooms in our COVID-secure student accommodation will start at £80 per week and include:
+Rooms in our COVID-secure student accommodation start at £80 per week and include: